haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Containers (Data.Graph) was the fastest 4 times
+ * Containers was the fastest 6 times
- * Hash-Graph (Data.HashGraph.Strict) was the fastest 1 times
+ * Hash-Graph was the fastest 2 times

 ABSTRACT:

- * Containers (Data.Graph) was 3.39 times faster than Fgl (Data.Graph.Inductive.Tree)
+ * Containers was 2.74 times faster than Fgl
- * Hash-Graph (Data.HashGraph.Strict) was 2.51 times faster than Fgl (Data.Graph.Inductive.Tree)
+ * Hash-Graph was 1.99 times faster than Fgl
- * Fgl (Data.Graph.Inductive.PatriciaTree) was 1.30 times faster than Fgl (Data.Graph.Inductive.Tree)

 ## topSort

+Descritpion: Topological sorting of the vertices

 ### Mesh
 <TABLE>
    <TR>
       <TH>